Cognigy/Documentation/docs/en/docs/ai/tools/user-menu/my-profile.md

 A user may wish to have only one key for all external applications, however a more typical and secure approach is to create a new key for each application.
 This way, if the integration needs to be disabled, this can be achieved by revoking the associated API key.

-???+ success "Tip: Click to Copy API Key"
+!!! tip "Tip: Click to Copy API Key"
     The API Key is automatically selected and copied when clicked.
 This means that you don't have to select the whole key.

 #### Connected Accounts